MaKaNu/SubmoduleTestsMaster/README.md

 After including the submodule the paren Repo needs to commit the changes.
 The changes are already added to the HEAD.

+### Cloning a repo with submodules

+After cloning a parent repo with submodules the Module folders are empty and the Programm asked to initialize the Submodules.
+If this is done the submodules are on the same commit as the origin.

 ### Update the Submodules from the parent repo

 If you change/add a file on a submodule Gitkraken show that changes are applied to the specific submodule but it is not possible to stage the changes at the moment.
 First you need to commit the changes in the submodule.